 The Board returned from a closed session at 12:57 a.m.

 Board Statement

-Board members had a brief discussion and then Dr. Ruskin, Board President, read a statement on behalf of the Board:
+Board members had a brief discussion and then Dr. Ruskin, Board President, read a statement on behalf of the Board regarding the complaint that was made against a Board member.